kucaahbe/rspec-html-matchers/README.md

 end
 ```

-Example about should be self-descriptive, but if not refer to [have_tag](http://rdoc.info/github/kucaahbe/rspec-html-matchers/RSpec/Matchers:have_tag) documentation
+Example about should be self-descriptive, if not, please refer to [have_tag](http://www.rubydoc.info/gems/rspec-html-matchers/RSpecHtmlMatchers%3Ahave_tag) documentation

 Input could be any html string.
 Let's take a look at these examples: